 Did you figure out a way to get the word out beyond word of mouth or networking?
 Give yourself a pat on the back.

-Some marketing performance indicators to better understand whether a new initiative has potential: email reads, webpage visits, clicks, form submissions, inquiries, or social media likes and shares.
+Setting marketing performance indicators aids in better understanding whether a new initiative has potential: email reads, webpage visits, SEO metrics, form submissions, inquiries, or social media likes and shares.

 You want to figure out if your new idea has interest from the people you believe to be your target market.

-Beyond general interest, are people willing and able to buy what you’re selling.
+Beyond general interest, are people willing and able to buy what you’re selling?
 Are you starting to build a sales funnel?
-Congratulations.

-Prospects, opportunities, and the holy grail, closed business/new customers are great indicators.
+Prospects, opportunities, and closed business/new customers are great indicators.
 Don’t overlook the importance of “closed lost” or missed opportunities either.
 These folks can be a phenomenal source of feedback to help you refine your new offering and how you sell it.

 Shifting from in-person to online interactions was already well underway prior to Covid-19.
 Just look at Amazon’s market cap if you need proof.

-In the banking world, ‘digital transformation’ has been a buzz word for years, and many businesses benefited from acceleration of online transactions when it came to PPP financing and forgiveness.
+In the banking world, digital transformation has been a buzzword for years, and many businesses benefited from the acceleration of online transactions when it came to PPP financing and forgiveness.